girobusan/mmds/README.md

 - __Online services:__ a lot of useful functions, but your files are kept on they servers, when MMDS can work locally on your computer without Internet access.
 And it is not that easy to ban you from your own computer, you know.

-Therefore, if you do not mind dependency on Java Script, MMDS do have some advantages: ability to edit files in place, no special requirements on server software or source files and almost no setup.
+Therefore, if you do not mind dependency on Java Script, MMDS do have some advantages here: ability to edit files in place, no special requirements on server software or source files and almost no setup.

 ### Comparison with other projects of the same kind